Amazon Women in the Mood: Plot

 Unable to ask Amy out himself, Kif allows the bombastic Zapp to take him, Amy, and a begrudging Leela on a double date to a restaurant spaceship.
 After a series of disastrous hijinks, Zapp takes command of the restaurant and crashes it into the planet Amazonia, where the Amazonians, a tribe of giant, muscular women, capture them.

 Fry and Bender try to rescue their friends but are also captured.
 On the way to the Amazonians' leader, Zapp, Bender, and Fry make fun of the Amazonians' culture.
 Said leader, a giant computer called Femputer (Bea Arthur), decides to punish the men.
-Bender is spared because he doesn't have genitalia, but Zapp, Fry, and Kif are sentenced to "Death! ...by snu-snu!" which is what the Amazonians call sexual intercourse.
+Bender is spared because he does not have genitalia, but Zapp, Fry, and Kif are sentenced to "Death! ...by snu-snu!" which is what the Amazonians call sexual intercourse.
 They report that the last men to visit Amazonia were killed by shattered pelvises.
 Zapp and Fry are both excited and horrified by the idea, while Kif is only horrified.
 The frightened Kif tells Amy that he loves her, and she decides to save him.

 Zapp and Fry are subjected to snu-snu while Kif avoids his own Amazon by climbing to the ceiling.
 Leela and Amy convince Bender to reprogram the Femputer, but he discovers that it is operated by a fembot who created the Amazonian society because her home planet was chauvinistic.
 Bender and the fembot become romantic, and they order the Amazonians to release the men and give them gold.
 The crew returns to Earth, where Fry and Zapp receive treatment for crushed pelvises, Bender is full of gold bricks, and Kif and Amy are a couple.
 Everyone agrees the trip to Amazonia was their best mission ever.

 Cultural references

 The episode's title is a reference to the movie Amazon Women on the Moon.
-Zapp's rendition of "Lola" is a parody of William Shatner's attempt at "Rocket Man."
-The bar "Le'Palm d'Orbit" is a reference to "Palme d'Or."
-Zapp calls himself "the Velour Fog" as a reference to Mel Torme's nickname, "the Velvet Fog."
+Zapp's rendition of "Lola" is a parody of William Shatner's attempt at "Rocket Man".
+The bar "Le'Palm d'Orbit" is a reference to the Palme d'Or.
+Zapp calls himself "the Velour Fog" as a reference to Mel Torme's nickname, "the Velvet Fog".